NOTE: Analysis is mixed in with the relation of

 Laura at Donna's Door

 The second image, as we look at Gordon, is the naturally aligned one from Fire Walk with Me.
-Laura, after seeing Bob looking in the secret hiding place where she had kept her diary, had then observed Leland leaving the house, and had been frantic with the possible realization that Bob was Leland.
-She had gone to her friend, Donna's house, asking her, "Are you my friend?", sobbing.
+Laura, after seeing Bob looking in the secret hiding place where she had kept her diary, had then Leland leaving the house, and had been frantic with the possible realization that Bob was Leland.
+She had gone to the house of her friend Donna, asking her, sobbing, "Are you my friend?"
 They'd hugged and Laura had been at least briefly comforted.

 The first view of Laura, from Gordon's point of view within the door, is reversed from what was seen in Fire Walk with Me.